Jobs posted by AMOLF

 Qualifications

 We have a number of positions available (PhD and PD).
 We are looking for outstanding experimental physicists or chemists with an interest in single-molecule techniques, ambition to make breakthrough findings, programming skills to handle complex data, and who thrive in a diverse, collaborative, and supportive environment.
 Excellent verbal and written English skills are essential.
+You meet the requirements for an MSc-degree to ensure eligibility for a Dutch PhD examination.

 Work environment